ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-14/README.md

 With the drives created, run the initialisation script and install a regular Ubuntu 14.04 LTS installation:

-- Language and keyboard layout: Português Brasileiro
+- Language and keyboard layout: Português Brasileiro (or other UTF-8 locale)
 - Erase disk and install Ubuntu
-- Timezone: Sao Paulo
+- Timezone: Sao Paulo (or your local timezone)
-- User: softex
+- User: softex (must be the one specified in `VM_USER` in `env-vars.sh`)

 ### WARNING